kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 Note that the target Gateway needs to allow TLSRoutes from the route's namespace to be attached for the attachment to be successful.

-For a listener of type `TLS`, defining the field `tls.mode` is mandatory.

-This field can contain two values:
+For a listener of protocol TLS, defining the `tls.mode` field is mandatory.
+This field accepts two values:

-* Passthrough - Means the traffic will be directed to the backends while remaining encrypted
+* Passthrough - Traffic is directed to the backends while remaining encrypted.
-* Terminate - Means the encrypted traffic will be terminated at the Gateway, and then pass the unencrypted TCP packets to one or more backends.
+* Terminate - Encrypted traffic is terminated at the Gateway, and then unencrypted TCP packets are passed to one or more backends.

 You can also attach routes to specific sections of the parent resource.
 For example, let's say that the `acme-lb` Gateway includes the following